Old-Fashioned German Fruit Cake

 • 1 tsp baking powder

-• 1 cup chopped nuts (walnuts, pecans, or almonds)
+• 1 cup chopped nuts (almonds, walnuts, or pecans)

 Instructions

-• In a medium bowl, whisk together flour, baking powder, baking soda, salt, cinnamon, cloves, and nutmeg.
+• In a bowl, whisk flour, baking powder, cinnamon, and nutmeg.

-• In a large mixing bowl, cream butter and sugar until light and fluffy.
-Add eggs one at a time, mixing well.
-Stir in molasses.
+• In another bowl, beat butter and sugar until creamy.
+Add eggs one at a time, then mix in molasses, orange juice, and vanilla.

-• Pour batter into the prepared pan and smooth the top.
-Bake for 60–75 minutes or until a toothpick inserted into the center comes out clean.
+• Pour into the cake pan and bake for 1.5 to 2 hours or until a toothpick inserted in the center comes out clean.

 Notes